BrentGrammer/Docker-k8s-academind/Complex-Laravel-Example/README.md

 ## Creating a Laravel Project using the utility container:

-- From the Complex-Laravel-Example folder, run: `docker-compose run --rm composer create-project --prefer-dist laravel/laravel:^7.0 .`
+- From the complex-laravel-example folder, run: `docker-compose run --rm composer create-project --prefer-dist laravel/laravel:^7.0 .`

   - Runs just the composer utility container to create a project with the compose command in the www/html folder that is bind mounted to our src folder on host machine in the php container config

+- Set .env with values from your env files (i.e. mysql.env)

 ## Troubleshooting on Linux: